 Lydia is a graduate of the University of Toronto’s Bachelor of Music in Performance program and the University of Windsor’s Dramatic Arts program.
 Lydia has performed with a wide variety of choirs in Toronto, including: Incontra Vocal Ensemble, Hedgerow Singers, Exultate Chamber Choir, St. Andrew’s United Church Choir and the University of Toronto’s Schola Cantorum and MacMillan Singers.
 In August 2016 she joined the Yorkminster Park Baptist Church choir at St. Paul’s Cathedral in London, England.
 Lydia is thrilled to be performing as part of Fonitika.

-Born and raised in Toronto, David finished his Diploma of Opera Performance at the University of Toronto with Honours in 2022.
+David Walsh, born and raised in Toronto, recently finished his Diploma of Opera Performance at the University of Toronto with Honours in 2022.

-Joshua studied vocal performance at Trinity Western University, and enjoys a plethora of musical styles.
-On the West coast he has appeared with Vancouver Chamber Choir and musica intima, and has toured with Vancouver Opera In Schools.
-Here in the GTA he has sung with Cantabile Chamber Singers, Oakville Choral, Sacred Music Singers Toronto, St. James Cathedral Choir, and also performs innovative liturgical and Hebrew music with The Ruach Singers.
-When he's not singing (or humming on the subway), you'll find him solving computer conundrums, spending time with #mendelthecat, or kicking back with friends and a good tabletop RPG.
+Closer to home, Joshua has sung with the Toronto Mendelssohn Singers, Trinity Bach Project, Cantabile Chamber Singers, VOCA Chorus, Toronto Sacred Music Singers, St. James Cathedral Choir, and also performs innovative liturgical and Hebrew music with the Ruach Singers.
+When he’s not singing (or humming on the subway), you can find him solving computer conundrums, spending time with #mendelthecat, or kicking back with friends and a good tabletop RPG.
 Much love to Shalyn for all her wonderful support.

 For bookings and other inquiries please contact us at [email protected].